Georgia Homestead Exemption

 How to file for a homestead exemption:

 Timing: The Homestead exemption application is required to be filed before April 1st of taxable year.
 An Applications not filed by April 1st will not be granted until the following tax year.
-Failure to apply by the deadline will result in loss of the exemption for that year and you will be taxed on the full valuation of your home.
+If you fail to apply by the deadline, you will lose your exemption status for that year and you will be taxed on the full valuation of your home.
 Once granted basic homestead exemptions renew automatically for subsequent years so long as the taxpayer continues to own and live in the home.
+(O.C.G.A. § 48-5-45)

 Where to File: Applications for homestead exemption must be filed with the county tax commissioner for the county in which the property lies.
-However, in some counties the tax assessor’s office has been delegated to receive applications for homestead exemption.
+However, some counties may have delegated this duty to the tax assessor’s office instead.

 Please select your county from the list below to learn more about your county’s homestead exemptions.